UID2 Credentials

 - Establish a process for replacing the key and secret with new values if the existing ones are compromised.

-We recommend that you refresh your API key and client secret on a regular cadence—for example, yearly—to help reduce the risk of your credentials being compromised.
+It's best to refresh your API key and client secret on a regular cadence—for example, yearly—to help reduce the risk of your credentials being compromised.

 Refreshing Credentials